Geotab/mygeotab-python/README.rst

 - Automatic serializing and deserializing of API call results
 - Clean, Pythonic API for querying data
-- Cross-platform and compatible with Python 2.7.9+ and 3.4+
+- Cross-platform and compatible with Python 3.7+
 - A `myg` command-line tool for interactively working with data in a terminal

 Usage